umbraco/UmbracoDocs/Reference/Common-Pitfalls/index-v9.md

 in response.
 In some cases, this may be useful.
 Perhaps you want to send an email based on a content item and its template, but you must be very careful not to use this for purposes it is not meant to be used for.

-Generally speaking this method should not be used for the normal rendering of content.
+Generally speaking, this method should not be used for the normal rendering of content.
 If abused this could cause severe performance problems.
 For normal content rendering of module type data from another content item, you should use Partial Views instead.

 ## Don't put logic inside your constructors

 Constructors should generally not perform any logic, they should set some parameter values, perform some null checks and perhaps validate some data but in most cases, they should not perform any logic.

-There's a few reasons why this can become a huge performance problem:
+There are a few reasons why this can become a huge performance problem:

 * The consumer of an API doesn't expect that by creating an object that they should be worried about performance
 * Creating an object can inadvertently happen a vast number of times, especially when using LINQ